dotlang/language/Enhancements.md

 Y - Using type for import alias is not good.
 Lets revert to `=>`

 Y - Remove compare-and-swap operator. it is complex and makes language confusing. so `=>` is solely used for import.

+Y - Can we somehow get rid of type? or at least make it class internal? also same for typename.
+type: define tuple, type alias, enum. if we remove type keyword, we have to find a way to do all of these. what about removing typename?
+`typename T interface1;`
+`type T interface1;`
+we can use convention. if type name starts with ??? it is a template.
+`type __T interface1;`
+`type $T interface1;`

+`type X := int;`
+`type Y := int(A=1, B=2);`
+`type Z := (int x, float f);`
+`type T := ?`
+when a type alias does not have a value, it means it will be provided by outside world. but how can we specify expected interface? do we really need it? we can write a comment!
+`type T;`
+`T.method1();`
+now if someone creates the class with a T type that does not have method1, there will be a compiler error. so typename is changed to type without value.

+Y - Why do we need the `struct` keyword?
+It's functionality is just to separate variable definition from other parts but we don't really need a keyword for that. the only usage is for basic types like int to define `struct(4)` to have 4 bytes allocated. but this is not for everybody.

+N - can we define a class which forces to be allocated on stack? no. because it will complicate everything.
+`int x = y+z;`